o3de/sig-testing/packages-best-practices.md

----
-description: ' Best practices for how and when to create a Python package. '
-title: Python Packages Best Practices
+# Python Packages Best Practices
----

 This page contains steps on when and how to create a Python package.

-## When Can a Package be Made?
+## When should you make a Python package?

-A Python package can be created when it meets the following conditions:
+A Python package used by Open 3D Engine (O3DE) should be created when the package meets the following conditions:

-1. It contains multiple reusable modules.
+* The library contains reusable modules.
-1. Multiple tests running in the Open 3D Engine pipeline depend on the package.
+* Multiple tests running in the Open 3D Engine pipeline depend on the library.
-1. The tests or modules cannot be moved to relatively import the package.
+* The tests or modules cannot be moved to relatively import the library.

 Consider adding a module to an already existing package instead of creating a new one.

-## How to Make a Package
+## How to make a Python package

 Follow the official Python [documentation](https://packaging.python.org/tutorials/packaging-projects/) to create the test package.
 Existing packages such as `Tools/LyTestTools` can be referenced as examples.

-### Adding the Package to Bundled Python
+### Adding the package to the O3DE bundled Python

 Set up automatic installation of the newly created package during CMake configuration by editing `cmake/LYPython.cmake`.
 This adds a minor cost to installation time.
 Use the `ly_pip_install_local_package_editable()` function to install your new package.